Gman-Superfly/AKIRA/foundations/PHISICAL_PARALLELS.md

 - The **error map** is the gradient field.
 Regions of high |prediction − target| represent unexplained probability mass.
 - The model's weights update in the direction that reduces this gradient (via backpropagation of MSE loss).
-- Once the error is uniform (or zero), no further learning occurs—the system has reached equilibrium.
+- Once the error is uniform (or zero), no further learning occurs; the system has reached equilibrium.

 This mirrors thermodynamics: a heat engine extracts work from a temperature difference; when temperatures equalize, the engine stalls.
 Similarly, the predictor extracts "learning signal" from the error gradient; when error flattens, training saturates.